Skip to content

 }

-Another situation is that the backend's previous schema definition becomes chaotic.
-For example, the project will add many associated objects or special calculated values as it iterates.
-But for the query, this information is not all that should be focused on, and sometimes it is unclear how to write the query.
+Another situation is that the backend schema becomes chaotic with iterations.
+For example, the project will add many associated objects or special calculated values with iterations.
+But for the query, these pieces of information are not all that should be focused on, and sometimes it is unclear how to write the query.

 query {